Harmony Test Summary

 Although the tests are technologically advanced, the effectiveness of those extended panel options has not been confirmed by appropriate scientific research and at this moment their clinical use is controversial.

-As technology improves and the cost of NIPT decreases, we expect that cfDNA test will become clinically useful not only for Down's, Edwards and Patau syndromes and also for many more chromosomal and genetic conditions.
-However at the moment the majority of experts agree that the time has not come yet.
+As technology improves and the cost of NIPT decreases, we expect that cfDNA test will become clinically useful not only for Down's, Edwards and Patau syndromes, but also for many more chromosomal and genetic conditions.
+However, at present most experts agree that the time has not come yet.

 City Ultrasound offers NIPT for: